 Tools for collaboration between Montana’s faith leaders and scientists on behalf of our climate.

-Would you like to bring your faith and/or science interests collaboratively to the social conversation surrounding positive change for the world’s climate?
+Would you like to bring your interests in faith and/or science into a collaborative conversation about positive social change for the world’s climate?

 Friday & Saturday, October 12 & 13